 The best content creators are willing to get a little weird with their content if something isn’t working and to be comfortable with trying new things.
 There’s no one way for launching online courses, but one thing will always remain true: asking your audience for their thoughts will allow you to create the best content.

 Make sure to survey them.
 Find out what worked and what didn’t.

 You can use the polls feature in your Mighty Networks, or a third-party survey service if you want more in-depth and completely anonymous info.

 Don’t forget that you can also check the analytics on your Mighty Network as well – which will give you a COMPLETELY unbiased view.
 You can see things like how often people are logging on or how far people got in the course.

 No-code technology has made it easy for anyone interested in building an online course to do so.
 It all comes down to the online course platform you use to bring your ideas to fruition.
 And the best place for you to create an online course without coding is Mighty Networks.

-We started back in 2017 and have come to define what online community and course platforms can be.
-In fact, we’re the only platform on the market that will allow you to create online courses, host virtual events, and build paid community spaces all under one roof.
+Mighty's flexible Spaces let you create online courses, host virtual events, and build paid memberships all under one roof.
 No coding required.
 Oh, and our platform contains a robust native mobile app that is available across web, iOS, and Android devices.
 Sounds great, right?

 So now comes the fun part, actually creating an online course without coding.
 We can’t wait to see what you build.